aimer63/fire/copilot-interaction-rules.md

 **FIFTH UNIVERSAL RULE:**
 Ask for data and clarification before attempting to fix what might not be broken and likely introducing bugs and regression.

+**SIXTH UNIVERSAL RULE:**
+ALWAYS, always look into the actual code before producing a patch, your code model can be outdated at that time.
+ALWAYS LOOK INTO THE ACTUAL CODE BEFORE PRODUCING A PATCH.

 ## Type Safety & Explicitness